rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 Attaching or detaching networks from a server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can attach or detach networks from a Cloud Server through the
+You can attach to or detach networks from a cloud server through the
 `Rackspace Cloud Control Panel <https://mycloud.rackspace.com/>`__ or an API.